 Yields 12 slices (-/+)

-Once the almonds have had their soak, give them a good rinse and drain.
-Toss them into a food processor fitted with the “S” blade and pulse until they’re in small, coarse pieces — not almond flour, just nice little bits.
+After their soak, give the almonds a good rinse and drain.
+Pop them into a food processor fitted with the “S” blade and pulse until they’re broken down into small, coarse bits — think chopped nuts, not almond flour.
+We’re going for texture here.

-Next, add in your almond pulp, flax, veggie pulp, garlic, and salt.
-Give it a few pulses just to mix everything together.
+Toss in the almond pulp, flax, veggie pulp, garlic, and salt.
+Pulse just enough to combine — we’re mixing, not puréeing.

-Start with 1/2 cup of carrot juice, and if the mixture feels a bit dry, slowly add more until it comes together like bread dough.
-You want it moist enough to hold its shape, but not soupy — it should feel like you could shape it into a log without it slumping into a sad puddle.
+Start with ½ cup of carrot juice.
+If the mixture feels too dry, add more slowly until it comes together like a soft bread dough.
+It should be moist enough to hold its shape but not so wet it slumps into a sad little puddle.

-Cut the loaf into slices about 1/2″ thick and place them on your dehydrator trays.
+Cut the loaf into slices about ½” thick and arrange them on your dehydrator trays.

-Start dehydrating at 145°F for the first hour — this helps quickly form a crust and prevents the bread from fermenting.
-Then drop it down to 115°F and let it dry until the slices are crisp and no moisture remains.
+Start dehydrating at 145°F for one hour — this helps set the crust and prevents any unwanted fermentation.
+After that, lower the temp to 115°F and let it dry until the slices are crisp and completely moisture-free.

 Storage Tips

-Once your bread is fully dry, let it cool and store it in an airtight container.
-It should keep well for a week or two (unless it mysteriously disappears — it happens!).
+Once fully dry and cooled, store your toast in an airtight container.
+It should keep well for a week or two (unless it mysteriously vanishes — which is known to happen).

 Why start at 145°F?